 About Bitfinex Cryptocurrency Exchange

-Bitfinex is one of the world’s biggest Bitcoin exchange by volume.
-With a market share of 39.12% of the total market share, more than the share of its nearest competitors combined.
+Bitfinex is the world’s major Bitcoin exchange by volume.
+With a market volume share of 39.12% of the total cryptocurrency exchanges’ market share, larger than the share of its nearest competitors all combined.
 Including Coinbase with a market share of 23.28% and Bitstamp, with a market share of 15.49%.
-High volume is important for traders as it ensures a low spread, which is the difference between the best bid and ask prices.
+Huge trading volume is vital for traders as it certify a low spread, which is the difference between the best bid and ask prices.

-Bitfinex [found at bitfinex.com] is a Hong-Kong-based trading platform founded in 2012 by Raphael Nicolle.
-The exchange is one of the most popular cryptocurrency trading platforms in operation on Earth.
-Bitfinex caters to more intermediate and advanced traders as well as institutions and offers a wide selection of coins, trading pairings, and trading options.
+Bitfinex is a Hong-Kong based exchange established in 2012 by Raphael Nicolle.
+The exchange is one of the most common cryptocurrency trading platforms in operation since the inception of cryptocurrencies.
+Bitfinex caters more for intermediate and advanced traders as well as organizations and offers a wide variety of tradable crypto-assets and trading pairs

-The exchange currently records 24-hour trading volumes worth around 42,464 BTC, with 62.26 trades per minute.
-These high trading volumes and rates of execution of trades are a result of high scalability of the platform designed and built by an exceptional group of experts dedicated to providing a high level of service for traders by utilizing a wide coin selection, low fees, and a comprehensive interface.
+At present, the exchange accounts for a 24-hour trading volume worth around 42,464 BTC, with 62.26 trades per minute.
+These high trading volumes and rates of execution of orders are a result of high scalability of the platform designed and built by an exceptional group of experts dedicated to providing a high level of services for traders by utilizing a wide coin selection, low fees, and a comprehensive interface.
 The exchange also allows fiat deposits and houses a variety of cryptocurrencies with approximately 76 market pairs active on the platform.